Geovanne-Santos/Geovanne-Santos/README.md

 ### Hi there i'm Geovanne 👋

-I'm 18 years old, Web Development student. <br>
-Currently studying and improving skills in the development area. <br>
+#### Currently studying and improving skills in the development area. <br>

+- 😄 I'm 18 years old, Web Development student.
+- 🔭 I’m currently working on my portfolio and working on teaching projects.
-Languages/Tools I'm currently looking to learn and improve are JavaScript, React and TypeScript. <br>
+- 🌱 I’m currently learning I'm really learning JavaScript Vanilla and looking to learn JavaScript for React and TypeScript.

 <!--